 ARC’s Area Development program relies on a flexible “bottom up” approach to economic development, empowering Appalachian communities to work with their state governments to design impactful investment opportunities supporting our mission and investment priorities.

 Within the scope of our Strategic Plan, ARC’s Area Development program makes investments in two general areas: critical infrastructure and business and workforce development.
 Critical infrastructure investments mainly include water and wastewater systems, transportation networks, broadband, and other projects anchoring regional economic development.
 Business and workforce investments primarily focus on entrepreneurship, worker training and education, food systems, leadership, and other human capital development.
-In addition, ARC invests in Business Development Revolving Loan Funds to help the Region’s smaller businesses access capital.

 All ARC Area Development grant proposals originate at the state level in consultation with the ARC state program manager.